-Daniel recently joined the team as a GIS Consultant.
+Daniel recently joined Abley as a GIS Consultant.
 He obtained his Masters in GIS at the University of Canterbury and made a significant contribution to the health geography field with his research on the influence natural environments have on mental health within an urban context.
 Shortly after graduating, Daniel moved to London and spent two years working in the Insurance Sector as a GIS analyst.
 Here he worked on developing a ‘global risk index’, highlighting risk exposure to a number of Perils such as earthquakes, tropical storms and wildfires.
 Most recently, he spent 6 months at Auckland Transport as a GIS contractor and worked on numerous transport projects throughout the Auckland region.

 What made you decide to become a GIS Consultant?